 Don’t care about how it works and just want to get it done?
 Skip the background and get right to the setup!

 So what exactly are we going to do?

 We will create a virtual network space in a private subnet that uses the host machine as a gateway.
 This means your guests and host can interact, share files, SSH, etc. and your guests have internet access through your host machine using its physical IP address.
 Your guests can also use all the resources of your host network since the traffic appears to come from your host machine – that means private DNS servers, LAN machines, LAN servers, etc. Think of it this way: We will make your host machine into a ‘router’ behind which your guest VMs sit… just like your host machine is probably on a network behind a router that connects to your ISP.
 And yes, we will do all this via NAT, just like your physical network (shhh… no mentioning about double-natting please, just accept it).

 What about the ‘Default Switch’?

-Good question, the default switch has its place but also has many times where it’s just not the right choice — as I explain in this article.
+Good question, the default switch has its place but there are also many times where it’s just not the right choice – as I explain in this article.
 For those unfamiliar, I’ll do a quick overview.
 Starting with the Windows 10 Fall Creators Update (build 1709), Hyper-V ships with a ‘Default Switch’ that is automatically installed.
-This is meant to feature match (kinda) other virtualization platforms like VirtualBox.
+This is meant to feature match other virtualization platforms like VirtualBox.
 It automatically creates a network for your VMs to share the host’s internet connection.
 In addition, it provides DHCP and DNS forwarding functionality.
 Sounds great, right?
 Well, there are a few caveats.
 Namely, it is not configurable at all.
 This means your machines get an mshome.net DNS suffix whether they like it or not.
 In addition, they are always subject to changing IP addresses due to the pseudo-DHCP server.
 Finally, they work though Internet Connection Sharing (ICS) so the network itself is hardwired to MS defaults.

 Why create a NAT network